List of countries by real GDP per capita growth

-This is a list of countries by real GDP per capita growth rate, which takes into account inflation and population growth rate.
+This is a list of countries by real GDP per capita growth rate, which is the per capita economic growth of the gross domestic product which takes into account inflation and population growth rate.
 Real GDP per capita growth is not to be confused with gross national income per capita growth or the real GDP growth.

 List

 The annual real GDP per capita growth in % according to the World Bank based on constant-dollar accounting is shown for last available year: